codump/basic-express-ejs-with-api/README.md

 - express-rate-limit [https://www.npmjs.com/package/express-rate-limit](https://www.npmjs.com/package/express-rate-limit)

 ### Emulate data
 Make sure you have the correct setting of `true` or `false` in the config.json.
 Else this might lead to unexpected data being overwritten by the emulated data.
+This function is added for those who often code with realtime data.
+But since there are times the live data is empty and there still needs to be data to continuing development.
+There is this function to emulate the data via json files when the API gives an empty responce.